On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Independent MHK Algorithm

 Here, we point out that the aforementioned spectral gap $\gamma$ of the transition matrix can also be used to bound the mixing time.
-However, as shown below, the upper bound offered is not as tight as that of the coupling technique. \begin{my4} In the independent MHK algorithm, the spectral gap $\gamma$ of the transition matrix is lower bounded as
+Resorting to the \emph{conductance} of the Markov chain \cite{mixingtimemarkovchain}, one obtains a lower bound on the spectral gap $\gamma$ of the transition matrix (see Appendix~\ref{proofl22} for its derivation)